 We have an operating lease obligation for office space.
-As of December 31, 2023, we had fixed lease payment obligations of approximately \$0.4 million, which are payable within 12 months.
+As of December 31, 2021, the Company had fixed lease payment obligations of approximately \$0.2 million, with approximately \$0.2 million payable within 12 months.

 Contract Research Organizations and Contract Manufacturing Organizations